Explanation of Course Numbers

-Leadership lessons derived from the careers of a diverse group of successful executives and entrepreneurs from multiple sectors, including corporate, government, non-profit, and the arts.
+Leadership lessons derived from the careers of a diverse group of successful executives and entrepreneurs from multiple sectors, including corporate, government, nonprofit, and the arts.
 Development of skills for effective engagement with peers, personal network, potential employers, and business partners.
-Restricted to students who have faculty permission to register for course.
-(Fall, spring, and summer).
+Permission of the faculty member required prior to enrollment.

 PUBH 6500.
 Planning and Implementing Health Promotion Programs.
 3 Credits.

-Students develop skills to effectively plan, design, & implement programs that address public health problems for defined populations in a variety of settings.
-Prerequisites: PUBH 6007.
-(Fall, spring, and summer).
+Students develop skills to effectively plan, design, and implement programs that address public health problems for defined populations in a variety of settings.
+Prerequisite: PUBH 6007.

-Practical aspects of dataset creation, data management, rudimentary statistical analysis & tabular/graphical presentation of results in the user-friendly environments of PASW (formerly SPSS) and MS Excel.
-Students will create codebooks, enter & clean data, derive new variables from existing ones, choose appropriate analytical techniques & implement them, graph & tabulate results, and document & protect work.
-Examples will be drawn from commonly-encountered situations in prevention and community health, such as needs assessments & program evaluations.
-Prerequisites: PUBH 6002, 6003 & 6500.
-Fall, Spring, Summer.
+Practical aspects of dataset creation, data management, rudimentary statistical analysis and tabular/graphical presentation of results in the user-friendly environments of PASW (formerly SPSS) and MS Excel.
+Students create codebooks, enter and clean data, derive new variables from existing ones, choose appropriate analytical techniques and implement them, graph and tabulate results, and document and protect work.
+Examples are drawn from commonly-encountered situations in prevention and community health, such as needs assessments and program evaluations.
+Prerequisites: PUBH 6002, PUBH 6003 and PUBH 6500.

 PUBH 6504.
 Social and Behavioral Science Research Methods.
 3 Credits.

 The processes of study design, data collection, and analysis using SPSS for quantitative research in prevention and community health.
 All phases of the observational/survey research process considered sequentially, from formulation of research questions to preparation of the final report.
-Prerequisites: PUBH 6002 and PUBH 6007 or instructor permission.
-(Fall and spring).
+Prerequisites: PUBH 6002 and PUBH 6007; or permission of the instructor.